CodePushGo/website/src/content/blog/en/compliance-checks-in-cicd-for-capacitor-apps.md

 ## Automated Testing Setup

-Automating tests in your CI/CD pipeline is a key step to ensure your Capacitor apps maintain high quality and meet compliance standards.
+Automating tests in your CI/CD pipeline is a key step to ensure your React Native apps maintain high quality and meet compliance standards.

 ### UI Testing Methods